 Skills needed: Suitable for complete beginners.

-Materials: It is recommended that students bring an item of clothing you wish to repair although fabric and threads are provided should you wish to just practice or start on a piece of your very own boro.
+Materials: It is important that students bring an item of clothing to repair.
+Fabric and threads are provided should you wish to just practice or start on a piece of your very own boro.

 Length: 3 hours